-Custom Configuration (about Cloudera Manager Safety Valve)

-Encrypting Communication

-Enable TLS/SSL for HiveServer

-Enable SASL in HiveServer
+Example of using the Cloudera Manager Safety Valve Encrypting Communication Enable TLS/SSL for HiveServer Enable SASL in HiveServer

 Client connections to HiveServer

 You can use Beeline, a JDBC, or an ODBC connection to HiveServer.

 JDBC Client-HiveServer Authentication

 The JDBC client requires a connection URL as shown below.
 JDBC-based clients must include a user name and password in the JDBC connection string.
 For example: